KorAP/KorAP-Tokenizer/Readme.md

 * within the [OpenNLP tools](https://opennlp.apache.org) framework

 ## DeReKo Tokenizer (included default implementation)
-The included default implementation (`DerekoDfaTokenizer`) is a highly efficient DFA tokenizer and sentence splitter with character offset output based on [JFlex](https://www.jflex.de/), suitable for German and other European languages.
+The included default implementation (`DerekoDfaTokenizer_de`) is a highly efficient DFA tokenizer and sentence splitter with character offset output based on [JFlex](https://www.jflex.de/), suitable for German and other European languages.
 It is used for the German Reference Corpus DeReKo.
 Being based on a finite state automaton, it is not accurate as language model based tokenizers, but with ~5 billion words per hour typically more efficient.
 An important feature in the DeReKo/KorAP context is also, that it reliably reports the character offsets of the tokens so that this information can be used for applying standoff annotations.

-`DerekoDfaTokenizer` and any implementation of the `KorapTokenizer` interface also implement the [`opennlp.tools.tokenize.Tokenizer`](https://opennlp.apache.org/docs/1.8.2/apidocs/opennlp-tools/opennlp/tools/tokenize/Tokenizer.html) and [`opennlp.tools.sentdetect.SentenceDetector`](https://opennlp.apache.org/docs/1.8.2/apidocs/opennlp-tools/opennlp/tools/sentdetect/SentenceDetector.html) interfaces and can thus be used as a drop-in replacement in OpenNLP applications.
+`DerekoDfaTokenizer_de` and any implementation of the `KorapTokenizer` interface also implement the [`opennlp.tools.tokenize.Tokenizer`](https://opennlp.apache.org/docs/1.8.2/apidocs/opennlp-tools/opennlp/tools/tokenize/Tokenizer.html) and [`opennlp.tools.sentdetect.SentenceDetector`](https://opennlp.apache.org/docs/1.8.2/apidocs/opennlp-tools/opennlp/tools/sentdetect/SentenceDetector.html) interfaces and can thus be used as a drop-in replacement in OpenNLP applications.